CrossRef/event-data-user-guide/docs/best-practice/publishers-best-practice.md

 If you follow this best practice you will give Event Data the best chance of registering Events for your registered content.
 There are several factors that can impair, or completely prevent, us collecting Event Data.
 This is also all general good advice for running a website.

-We collect data and generate reports from domains where we are prevented from gathering Events from.
+We collect data and generate reports about domains where we are prevented from gathering Events from.
 Please contact us for further information.

 ## Don't block Event Data Agents